-There are two pubs with rooms within our Collection which are perfectly placed for exploring Bath and its glorious surrounding countryside: The Wheatsheaf, Combe Hay (left below) and Timbrell's Yard, Bradford-on-Avon (right below).
+Two pubs with rooms within the Epicurean Collection which are perfectly placed for exploring Bath and its glorious surrounding countryside are The Wheatsheaf, Combe Hay (left below) and Timbrell's Yard, Bradford-on-Avon (right below).

 Stay at one or both.
-Each inn provides the perfect base for Amy's inspirational four-day itinerary.
-The map below shows the four areas Amy suggests exploring and how far each is from the inns.
+Each inn provides the perfect base for my inspirational four-day itinerary.
+The map below shows the four areas I suggest exploring and how far each is from the inns.

-Castle Farm Midford is a great stop on this walk for breakfast or lunch but I can't recommend their Saturday Supper Club highly enough.
-The team create a six-course menu based on a monthly theme with many ingredients sourced from their garden.
-There will be specially created cocktails and a warm and friendly candle lit barn where you can watch the team prepare your meal.
-Book ahead!
+Castle Farm Midford is a great stop on this walk for breakfast or lunch but come back for their brilliant Saturday Supper Club.
+The team creates a six-course menu based on a monthly theme with many ingredients sourced from their garden.
+There will be specially crafted cocktails and candle lit barn where you can watch the team prepare your meal.
+Book ahead.

 I walked this section back in early spring before all the greenery shot up.
-Then again in the summer months and the change in scenery was incredible, it is breathtaking, every season brings a new landscape.
+Then again in the summer months and the change in scenery was incredible.
+Every season brings a new landscape which is breathtaking.

-You don't need to leave the city for an outdoor adventure for you but in the city centre.
+You don't need to leave the city for an outdoor adventure.
 Whether you're a fan of Bridgerton or not, The Bridgerton Walk is a fantastic way to transport you to Georgian Bath.
 The 4km circular route takes in the filming locations and they chose well.
 Wander around some of the most iconic, elegant and historic streets.
 There's dramatic architecture, ancient trees and pleasure gardens.

 Top outdoor lunch spots include the unmissable Mrs Pots Chocolate Shop for a hot chocolate at the very least.
-If you're looking for lunch then Bosco dishes up one of the finest pizzas, or The Fine Cheese Co. and if you fancy some delicious vegan fare then head to Cascara.
+Bosco dishes up one of the finest pizzas, or The Fine Cheese Co. and if you fancy some delicious vegan fare then head to Cascara.

 The Two Tunnels Greenway is one of Bath's iconic cycling routes which follows the disused railway trackbed of the Somerset and Dorset Joint Railway and through Britain's longest tunnels.
-The route is predominantly traffic free and packed with plenty to see including architectural gems, wild water swimming spots, cafes and pubs and, of course, Bath's incredible countryside views.
+The route is predominantly traffic free and packed with architectural gems, wild water swimming spots, cafes and pubs and, of course, Bath's incredible countryside views on the way.

 There's plenty of pit stops for a refuel or post ride pint.
-The George Inn is on the canal and serves good pub grub and a refreshing pint, or the Angel Fish Cafe a stone's throw from the Dundas Aqueduct with a pretty comprehensive cafe menu and snack options.
+The George Inn is on the canal and serves good pub grub, or the Angel Fish Cafe a stone's throw from the Dundas Aqueduct does the largest homemade burgers and golden sausage rolls.
 The Moorfields comes highly recommended as a pub option at the end of the route.
 The Moroccan spiced falafels with houmous, pomegranate and lemon oil are a must-try.

 Stay at one or stay at both.
 These inns provide perfect bases for exploring Bath and its surrounding countryside.